Chat with our team to learn how we help students stay on task and improve their self-monitoring and follow-through skills.BOOK A FREE CONSULTATION!

 Self-monitoring and follow-through have serious implications for academic success.
 Students who have executive function deficits frequently struggle with monitoring themselves and their work.
 They aren’t always able to set a goal and display effort towards completing it.
 They may stop mid-way through a task and do not finish.
 They may turn in incomplete homework or hastily completed work, or they may not hand it in at all.
 And students who struggle with follow-through often don’t check their work to catch silly mistakes and to ensure they completed the assignment correctly and in full.

-Self-monitoring is especially important for students to master as most other elements of executive function incorporate self-monitoring in order to be successful.
+Self-monitoring skills are especially important for students to master as most other elements of executive function incorporate self-monitoring in order to be successful.
 Planning isn’t helpful if a student isn’t able to check their progress against the plan and realize when they are getting off track.
 An organizational system can fall apart if a student doesn’t notice when materials are out of place and the system needs maintenance.
 A schedule can’t make time management easier if the student isn’t monitoring how their time is being spent.